 Submission to the National Disability Strategy: Beyond 2020 Stage 2 Consultations

-online resourceposted on 01.04.2021, 05:02 by Laura Davy, ANNE KAVANAGH, HELEN DICKINSON, Gwynnyth Llewellyn, GEMMA CAREY, DENNIS PETRIE, PETER BUTTERWORTH, Jennifer Smith-Merry, HANNAH BADLAND, Roger Stancliffe
+online resourceposted on 01.04.2021, 05:02 by Laura Davy, ANNE KAVANAGHANNE KAVANAGH, HELEN DICKINSONHELEN DICKINSON, Gwynnyth Llewellyn, GEMMA CAREYGEMMA CAREY, DENNIS PETRIEDENNIS PETRIE, PETER BUTTERWORTHPETER BUTTERWORTH, Jennifer Smith-Merry, HANNAH BADLAND, Roger Stancliffe

-This submission was made in October 2020 on behalf of investigators within the Centre of Research Excellence in Disability and Health (CRE-DH) funded by the National Health and Medical Research Council.
+This submission was led by Dr Laura Davy on behalf of investigators within the Centre of Research Excellence in Disability and Health (CRE-DH) funded by the National Health and Medical Research Council, in October 2020

 Given the majority stakeholder view that the vision and outcome areas of the current National Disability Strategy are still the right ones, this submission focuses on the implementation and governance of the next iteration of the Strategy.